BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-III/codex-WP-S-III-cluster.md

 ---

-# Principles Established by Codex WP-III
+# Principles Established by Codex WP-S-III

 ## 1. Clusters Are Recognized, Not Created